 Traveling to Lefkada by personal car: Our experience

-We actually visited Lefkada with our personal car, since it’s only a 13h drive from Bucharest, Romania, where we live.
-However, we ended up being on the road for way more because of the situation at the borders: it was 2020 and I don’t think I need to add more, you get the gist :).
+We actually visited Lefkada with our personal car, since it’s only a 13h drive from Bucharest (Romania), where we live.
+However, we ended up being on the road for way more than that because of the unique situation at the borders since this was in 2020.

-We found the roads in Greece to have a generally good condition and the highway network to be adequately extensive.
+We found the roads in Greece to be in a generally good condition and the highway network to be adequately extensive.
 Toll fees can be paid by card, we mostly used our Revolut.

 If you land in Athens, you can also get to Lefkada by bus.
 The journey takes around 5 hours and there are several buses per day.

 If you travel during the summer months make sure you book your seat ahead of time since the demand will be high.
 One-way KTEL bus tickets are 34 euros, while return tickets cost 64 euros (returns are valid for one month).

 The buses leave from KTEL Athens Central Bus Station – Kifisos.
 To get there from Eleftherios Venizelos International Airport you can get bus X93, it’s a 24h direct service.
 The journey takes a little over an hour, depending on traffic conditions of course.

 Since Lefkada is conveniently connected by a small, floating bridge to mainland Greece, there’s no ferry from Athens (or from any other mainland port) to the island.